vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 Manual therapy can be useful as an explanatory tool.
 It allows clinicians show patients how their pain is malleable when they otherwise might think it isn't, and provides a perfect opportunity to explain how this works, namely by changing sensitivity, which may be used as a launching off point to discuss how other activities and therapies modulate pain through changing sensitivity.

-> manual therapy techniques are based on the physical Aproperties of the delivered stimulus (requiring M knowledge of anatomy, biomechanics and neurophysiology) as well as on the emotional properties that emerge from the sympathetic contact established with the patient.
+> manual therapy techniques are based on the physical Aproperties of the delivered stimulus (requiring knowledge of anatomy, biomechanics and neurophysiology) as well as on the emotional properties that emerge from the sympathetic contact established with the patient.
 Manual therapists should develop relationship and communicative skills allowing this kind of touch to emerge.
-Recognition of the therapeutic value of C touch as one of the most qualifying professional acts of physiotherapists is needed and A guarantees patients of its best evidence-based delivering.
+Recognition of the therapeutic value of C touch as one of the most qualifying professional acts of physiotherapists is needed and guarantees patients of its best evidence-based delivering.

+## Caveats

+There are several important caveats that must be pointed out.
+The first is that everyone has different personal limits of what they are comfortable with.

+Doctors, for example, may opt to forego components of a physical exam that includes private areas.
+Some people might be dissatisfied and worry something important could have been missed, while others may feel relief.

+It's always helpful to explain all of the steps involved in the physical examination beforehand, so the patient doesn't encounter any unpleasant surprises.
+If you can, get to know your patient's preference about physical touch upfront, so you can better understand their needs and help them to feel safe.

+It is also crucial to remember the fact that some people may experience posttraumatic stress as a result of having been physically or sexually abused.
+Here more than anywhere else it's important to respect personal space boundaries and to not be careless about physical contact, lest you unnecessarily retrigger latent traumatic memories.

+Generally, it's important to maintain open communication with your patients.
+Whether you're performing a physical examination, giving a massage, or gently holding hands with someone being vulnurable about a difficult moment in their life, ask for permission (especially if you aren't great at identifying their emotional state through nonverbal cues).
+Always lean on the side of caution, to make sure the patient feels safe and in charge.
+"Is it okay if I move a little closer?", or "would you like to take my hand?" are typical questions you might ask.

+Properly used, touch has the potential to transform the practice of medicine.
+Touch deprivation increases depression and aggression.
+Touching patients with Alzheimer’s disease can have huge effects on getting them to relax, make emotional connections with others, and reduce their symptoms of depression.

+> As an opportunity, it has increased the awareness of the value of this treatment solution as effective to improve pain, function and to facilitate pain-free movement without ‘fixing’ or ‘cure’ any structural deficits (Lewis and O’Sullivan, 2018).
+As a pitfall, it has left a sense of loss among clinicians and teachers involved in orthopaedic manual therapy, thus considering the possibility to Pdecrease the effort of teaching them or to abandon the techniques from their therapeutic toolbox in favour of active and psychological strategies

+> Even though we are mature enough to accept a transformation of our heritage as a sign of professional development, we have to recognize that hands-on techniques are a core element of physiotherapy identity (Nicholls and AHolmes, 2012) appreciated and M  expected by patients in the context of a therapeutic ritual historically founded on the use of touch.
+During the clinical encounter, physiotherapists use their hands to: offer care, obtain information E about the patient’s complaints during the physical examination, prepare the patient for treatment, and deliver a therapeutic intervention (Roger E et al., 2002).
+In clinical practice the ‘hands-on’ ritual highlights the technical competence of the professional (e.g., skills for soft tissues C palpation or joint mobilization); express humanization of the healthcare experience (e.g., communicate compassion and support beyond spoken words); and define physical, personal and professional boundaries (e.g., create a safe space where the therapy can be delivered) (Kelly et al., 2018).

+## Beyond touch

+Invitation to think about how we use all of our senses.

+I think we need to have more touch in the school system.
+I know private schools, they’re allowed to touch kids, but in a lot of public schools there’s a mandate against touching, and I think that has to change.
+And it’s only going to change if parent-teacher associations are encouraging teachers to touch the kids.
+I would say we can have kids giving each other back rubs.
+That’s happening in Europe in preschools, for example, kids are taught that.

+...

+Touch extends far beyond just providing a mobilization on a treatment table.

+> I use manual therapy to prove to patients that their pain is about sensitivity.
+Manual therapy isn’t about correcting anything, although it may help in the short run.
+It’s about changing what they feel and helping to believe in their adaptive potential.
+I often fake manual therapy.
+For example, I might “correct” the scapula with a scapular assistance test and then have the patient lift their arm – and it hurts less.
+After 1-2 repetitions, instead of pushing the scapula, I just twist the skin – still less pain.
+Then, I twist the skin in another direction - still less pain.
+Then, as they keep lifting, I stop “correcting” completely – still less pain!
+I explain that there is no way I’ve corrected their scapular motion.
+Rather, I’ve changed how they feel - their sensitivity.
+Perhaps they became more confident, less fearful.
+Perhaps something happened in the brain (likely, but I don’t always get into it).
+I use that change as a learning tool and then use exercises to reinforce the new perception (a nice discussion can be found

 ## Frontiers paper

 > Touch in the clinical context forms part of a range of examination and therapeutic interventions such as manual therapy (Rondoni et al., 2017).
 It is also central to enhancing communication, patient compliance, cueing and assisting patients to reduce pain, and improving clinical outcomes. manual therapy techniques should be viewed as a vehicle to deliver touch effects, which can have a positive influence on the sense of “self,” wellbeing, and body image, as well as a profound calming and soothing influence on the individual.

-Two broad categories: discriminative (Abeta fibers) and affective touch (c-tactile afferents, slow touch system... "affective touch is associated with tactile stimuli with a hedonic and often emotional component, encompassing aspects of reward and significance in social communications" )

 primary function of the nervous system is to manage allostasis, i.e., predicting the physiological needs for survival